Freezing and storing sperm

-By storing your sperm, you may be able to use them for treatment in the future.
-You may want to discuss freezing your sperm with your GP or clinician if:
+Storing your sperm may enable you to use them for treatment in the future.
+You may want to consider freezing your sperm if:

-- you are about to undergo a vasectomy
+- you are about to have a vasectomy

-- you have a low sperm count or are producing sperm that are deteriorating in quality over time
+- you have a low sperm count or the quality of your sperm is deteriorating

 - you have difficulty producing a sample on the day of fertility treatment